drizopoulos/JMbayes2/README.md

 Beta, unit Lindley, censored Normal, Binomial, Poisson, Negative Binomial, and Beta-Binomial.
-For the event time process, right, left and interval censored data can be handled, while competing risks and multi-sate processes are also covered.
+For the event time process, right, left and interval censored data can be handled, while competing risks and multi-state processes are also covered.

 **JMbayes2** fits joint models using Markov chain Monte Carlo algorithms implemented in C++.
 Besides the main modeling function, the package also